 In 2003, the District entered into an agreement with the developer for the conveyance of certain capital assets to the District.
 The District entered into a new agreement during fiscal year 2013 with the developer restructuring the payment of the remaining balance owed to the developer.
-The balance outstanding as of September 30, 2020 is \$56,260.
-The remaining balance will be paid in annual installments over the next 4 years.
+The balance outstanding as of September 30, 2022 is \$18,756.
+The remaining balance will be paid during fiscal year 2023.

-The annual requirements to amortize the principal of the note payable outstanding as of September 30, 2020 are as follows:
+The annual requirements to amortize the principal of the note payable outstanding as of September 30, 2022 are as follows: